This Is How to Treat Every Type of Acne

 This rare form of severe cystic acne is most common in teenage boys, and it’s characterized by very inflamed nodules and plaques with open sores involving the chest, back, and face, according to Melissa Kanchanapoomi Levin, MD, a dermatologist in New York City and clinical attending professor at NYU Langone and Mount Sinai Hospital.
 “There can also be systemic signs such as fevers, an elevated white blood cell count, joint pain, bone involvement, and muscle pain,” she adds.
 “Treatment often requires oral systemic steroids, isotretinoin, and other systemic medications.”
 Avoid these bad habits that make acne scars worse.

-Like cystic acne, nodules are another severe form of acne that requires the help of your dermatologist.
+Like cystic acne, nodules are just another one of the severe types of acne that require the help of your dermatologist.
 “Nodular acne can stick around for weeks or even months without proper treatment,” says Dr. Schlessinger.
 “Unlike cystic acne, these blemishes may be the same color as your skin or turn red when inflamed.”
 He recommends using antibiotics and prescription-strength topical treatments with your dermatologist’s guidance.
 Learn about what acne can tell you about your overall health.

 “This type of acne occurs as the result of heat and friction, from pressure against the skin or wearing sports gear or damp workout clothes, which triggers an increase in irritation and excess oil that cause breakouts,” explains Sarah Walker, FNP, at McLean Dermatology and Skincare Center.
 “It is sometimes called ‘sports-induced acne’ because it occurs frequently in athletes.”
 To prevent acne mechanica, she recommends taking a shower promptly after exercising or sweating, not wearing a hat for long periods of time, not wearing clothes that are too tight and switching from synthetic material to breathable fabrics, like cotton.
 “A benzoyl peroxide-based wash, like Panoxyl, and glycolic acid pads, like Cane & Austin Retexture pads, can exfoliate the skin and prevent breakouts before they get started,” she says.
 Additionally, your dermatologist may also prescribe a topical combination medication that helps remove excess dead skin cells and bacteria.
 Next, find out the skin care ingredients that might be making you break out.